-The Eastern Virginia Writing Project, located at the College of William and Mary, is a local site of the National Writing Project.
+The Eastern Virginia Writing Project, located at William & Mary, is a local site of the National Writing Project.
 Using the national program design as its model, the EVWP offers teachers the expertise necessary to strengthen and evolve their own writing programs.
 Through the Teacher-Consultant (TC) program, teachers who participate in the summer invitational institute receive training that not only supports the teaching of writing in the English classroom, but in every classroom and in every subject area, K-12.

 The mission of the Eastern Virginia Writing Project (EVWP) is to improve the teaching of writing and to improve learning in Eastern Virginia's schools.
 The Eastern Virginia Writing Project recognizes the primary importance of teacher knowledge, expertise, and leadership.